A film featuring the founders of CovalentCareers, Inc.

 While this might only seem like a major issue for practices that have NO doctor, it is important to think about the money you are leaving on the table if you can grow your practice with a doctor, but do not have one to see this growing demand of patients.

 Download the financial calculator discussed in the video that will help demonstrate the true costs of hiring optometrists.
-You can scroll directly to the bottom of the page to start the download!
+Start the download!
 You'll also receive the hiring templates! 📝

 Practices are starting way too late when it comes to hiring optometrists